knokbak/Birb/README.md

 ```

 ### Optional Addons
-Birb.js comes with a few optional addons made by the our team.
+Birb.js comes with a few optional addons made by our team.
 Please view their documentation for more information on how to use them.
 **None of these libraries are installed by default** and all of them are completely optional.